monash-merc/mytardis-desktop-sync-macosx/README.md

 copy of them, and you can untick your already-synced experiments to delete your local copy of them.

 The dialogs in this application are Cocoa dialogs, which can be edited in Xcode's Interface Builder.
-The experiments dialog has been connected to the applications NSUserDefaults object using bindings, as described in this tutorial: http://daemonconstruction.blogspot.com.au/2011/11/simple-nstableview-application-with.html
+The experiments dialog has been connected to the application's NSUserDefaults object using bindings, as described in this tutorial: http://daemonconstruction.blogspot.com.au/2011/11/simple-nstableview-application-with.html